bounswe/bounswe2025group2/backend/genfit_django/api_documentations/mentor_mentee.md

   "mentor": 12,
   "mentee": 34,
   "status": "PENDING",
-  "sender_username": "coach12",
+  "sender_username": "userA",
-  "receiver_username": "user34",
+  "receiver_username": "userB",
-  "mentor_username": "coach12",
+  "mentor_username": "userA",
-  "mentee_username": "user34",
+  "mentee_username": "userB",
   "created_at": "2025-11-18T10:10:00Z",
   "updated_at": "2025-11-18T10:10:00Z"
 }
 ```

 Common Errors:
+- 400 Bad Request if mentor and mentee are the same user.
+- 400 Bad Request if the authenticated user is neither the mentor nor the mentee.
-- 400 Bad Request if mentor is not a coach or mentee is not a user, or if a non-rejected relationship already exists between the pair.
+- 400 Bad Request if a non-rejected relationship already exists between the pair.

 ### Change Relationship Status (Unified)